 The base at Detaille, along with its counterpart on Horseshoe Island, was at the centre of Britain’s contribution to the International Geophysical Year (1957-58).
 Detaille, Horseshoe’s younger sibling, was made from the same flat-pack DNA but distinguished by a differently-orientated generator shed.
 Despite its exceptional condition, there has been some natural degradation of building materials and artefacts.
 Chimney flues have come out and snow melt has seeped down to damage the stove and wood burner, leaving them rusty and decayed.
 The building was originally painted black and could be repainted if this can be done with limited environmental impact.

 Steve the dog

 An Antarctic adventure right up there with the Heroic Age.
-At the end of 1958, the Detaille team and their dogs sledged to Horseshoe Island.
-As the dogs were being hoisted aboard the waiting ship, one of them, Steve, escaped.
+On 31 March 1959, the Detaille team and their dogs sledged across the sea ice to meet their waiting ship.
+As the dogs were being hoisted aboard, one of them, Steve, escaped.
 Nearly three months later, everyone at Horseshoe was astounded to see Steve running happily over the hill, fit and well.
 From his healthy condition, it was clear he had returned to Detaille and lived on the old seal pile from which the dogs had been fed.
 As midwinter approached and his companions failed to return, he must have decided to go and look for them and retraced his steps all the way to Horseshoe.